Travel to Antarctica during Covid-19: What you need to know before you go

 Who can go

 Because Antarctica is a scientific preserve, special teams have been able to restart research work on the continent from the end of 2020.
-While tourism isn't banned, the fact that most visitors can only arrive via ship means it's currently virtually impossible to go, as many cruises are not running at this time.
+While tourism isn't banned, the fact that most visitors can only arrive via ship means it's almost impossible to go right now, as many cruises are not running at this time.

 What are the restrictions?